Proposal Development

 National Institutes of Health (NIH)

-NIH announced that its will be implemented for grant recipients deadlines of January 25, 2023 and beyond.
-The five current review criteria (Significance, Innovation, Approach, Investigator, and Environment) are being reorganized into three broader factors to help reviewers focus on crucial questions that determine scientific merit:
+NIH announced that its will be effective for receipt deadlines on or after January, 25, 2025.
+The five current review criteria (Significance, Innovation, Approach, Investigator, and Environment) have been reorganized into three broader factors to help reviewers focus on crucial questions that determine scientific merit:

-Use the in conjunction with guidance in the funding opportunity to submit grant applications to NIH, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the Agency for Healthcare Research and Quality.
+Applicants should continue to use the current in conjunction with guidance in the funding opportunity to submit grant applications to NIH, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the Agency for Healthcare Research and Quality for applications with due dates on or before January 24, 2025

 is a system managed by NIH that allows applicants, recipients and federal staff to securely share, manage and process grant-related information.